The Best Boutique Fitness Studios in London

-Exercise need not be dull, especially in London where there’s always something new!
-Why not try one of our gyms or classes with a difference?
+Exercise need not be dull, especially in London where there’s always something new.
+Why not try one of our fitness classes with a difference?
 Whether you see yourself as a ballet barre kind of girl or a boxing fan, there’s something for everyone.
+Here’s a guide to the capital’s best boutique gyms.

-After much anticipation from London’s spinning brigade, indoor cycling empire SoulCycle has opened its first international studio in Soho.
+After much anticipation from London’s spinning brigade, indoor cycling empire SoulCycle opened its first international studio in Soho last year.
 Since launching over a decade ago, the brand has developed a massive cult-like following in America, with clientele including the likes of Beyoncé and Michelle Obama.
 It’s also inspired a new wave of spin studios this side of the pond such as Psycle, 1Rebel and Boom Cycle, all featuring pumping music, motivational instructors and the concept of riding to the beat.
 But SoulCycle promises something different: a mind-body-soul experience, which is not just about burning calories – although you’ll certainly do a lot of that too.
 There’s a lot of talk about energy, positive mantras and getting into the zone, each studio has its own crystal, classes are candlelit, and phones are banned.
 And be warned: you might be asked to high-five your neighbour.
-But it seems Londoners are hooked already – since the soft launch many 63-bike strong classes have been completely full, and even David Beckham was spotted there.
+But it seems Londoners are hooked – the 63-bike strong classes tend to completely fill up (and new social distancing measures mean less spots per class), and even David Beckham was spotted there.
+3-4 Great Marlborough St, Soho, London W1F 7HH

 With its elegant interiors, motivational instructors and luxe changing rooms, boutique gym Another_Space really is a space like no other.
-With two studios in Covent Garden and Bank, it’s a class-based gym, offering a packed timetable of HIIT, yoga and spinning, which range from 30-60 minute workouts.
+Located in Covent Garden, it’s a class-based gym, offering a packed timetable of HIIT, yoga and spinning, which range from 30-60 minute workouts.
 The HIIT class describes itself as “fast and furious”, which it’s certainly not lying about.
 Prepare to get your sweat on as you alternate between high energy boxing routines and toning exercises on the floor using punchbags, sandbags and the like.
 Fancy something a bit more relaxing?
 Their yoga classes are a delight, with a calming yet upbeat soundtrack to take you through your flow.
 Changing and shower facilities here are second to none, with electric lockers, big white fluffy towels, private shower cubicles kitted out with Cowshed products, illuminated mirrors and hairdryers.
 The only problem?
-You won’t want to leave… 4-10 Tower St, Covent Garden, London WC2H 9NP and 40 Coleman St, London EC2R 5EH
+You won’t want to leave… 4-10 Tower St, Covent Garden, London WC2H 9NP

 ‘We train as one’ is the mantra for London Bridge fitness studio UN1T.
 Prepare to be pushed out of your comfort zone as you work in a team in a series of cardio, strength and mobility focused classes in a circuit format, with 12 different stations for participants to work around – from weight lighting to rowing machines to climbing planks.
 Rumour has it if you’re spotted having a break the class will be punished with five burpees, so it’s certainly not one for the faint-hearted.
 Despite this there’s a really friendly atmosphere and the team-style structure is great for motivation – you’ll certainly leave on a high (if a tad exhausted)…140-148 Borough High St, London SE1 1LB